Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Rechenberg, I., 1978.
 Evolutionsstrategien.
 In Simulationsmethoden in der Medizin und Biologie (pp. 83-114).
 Springer, Berlin, Heidelberg. (*NOTE that this paper was not read directly by us since it was originally written in German.
 Here we add it owing to its historically significant contributions to EC.*)

+## NSGA-II

+Deb, K., Pratap, A., Agarwal, S. and Meyarivan, T.A.M.T., 2002.
+A fast and elitist multiobjective genetic algorithm: NSGA-II.
+IEEE Transactions on Evolutionary Computation, 6(2), pp.182-197.

 ## Broader Viewpoints From AI/ML

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]